13 Nov Why Training Cleaners Is Important

 What about what to use where?
 Detergents and cleaning machines are all very well but do you know where and what to use for best effect and ease of work?
 Using the wrong product on a surface can lead to damage including causing slips as well as surface damage.

 Untrained cleaning causes considerable amounts of damage to the cleaner through the way they work.
-We don’t want you to bend and stretch your muscles and bones into damage, nor your lungs into damage through breathing in fumes from unnecessarily harsh products (hint – bleach is so yesterday and unfit as a product used anywhere) when there are correct ways to work and sensible and professional ways to use the products.
+We don’t want you to bend and stretch and damage your muscles and joints, nor damage your lungs through breathing in fine mists from careless use of trigger sprayers or harsh products (hint – bleach is so yesterday and unfit as a product used anywhere) when there are correct ways to work and sensible and professional ways to use the products.

 Look around at the area you have to clean there is an art to cleaning and its how you look at what you have to clean.You do not know this if all you have cleaned is your own house, where you may have all day to do the work.
 Or you need help from cleaners who may also be untrained.
 Oddly enough most of our trainees in public institutions actually look shocked when they realise that after many years, they really do not know much about cleaning.
 After one of our courses, they change their attitude and their work suddenly gets much better.
 Now if only managers, people in procurement divisions, etc. also understand about cleaning (see why cleaner training is important…).